 You don’t often hear of Premier League clubs loaning players from the Football League, but that’s exactly what Liverpool did with Conor Thomas in 2011.
-And if that wasn’t unusual enough, seven years down the line he’s playing in India…
+And if that wasn’t unusual enough, six years down the line he was playing in India…

 Thomas progressed through the ranks at Coventry City as a youngster and went on to make his debut for the first team as a 16-year-old in January 2011.